Top front-end and back-end javascript frameworks

 Pros:

-• Allows you to create single page application
+• Allows you to create single-page applications

 • Easy to learn and use